Ishmaelsealey/fem-interactive-rating/README.md

 Use vendor prefixes to ensure styles are the same across many browsers.
-Test the solution using a screenreader, keyboard only, prefers reduced motion.
+Test the solution using a screenreader, keyboard only, prefers reduced motion. use prettier to format the code

+Google page speed insights (Lighthouse tab in chrome devtools):

+- used `<meta name="description" content="description of page">` tag for SEO

 ### Useful resources